JuliaLang/julia/doc/src/manual/parallel-computing.md

 ```

 In this case [`norm`](@ref) is a function that takes 2D array as a parameter, and MUST be defined in
 the remote process.
-You could, any function other than `norm` as long as it is defined in the remote
+You could use any function other than `norm` as long as it is defined in the remote
 process and accepts the appropriate parameter.

 Note that `A` is a global variable defined in the local workspace.
 Worker 2 does not have a variable called